jcsteh/osara/readme.md

 OSARA also includes some other miscellaneous actions.

 #### Main section of actions list
+- OSARA: About: Control+F1 (use this dialog when you need to check the date of the snapshot you're running)
 - OSARA: go to first track: Control+Alt+Home
 - OSARA: go to last track: Control+Alt+End
 - OSARA: go to master track: Control+Alt+Shift+Home